cmajorix/CTATracker/README.md

 # CTATracker
 CTA bus tracker

-it's self explanitory and a work in progress
+it's self explanatory and a work in progress

-i spelled that word wrong didn't i